 The end of the Apple tech note also describes the graphics performance benefits of making sure you install matched pairs of RAM modules.

-[Note (October 22, 2013): OS X 10.9 Mavericks changes how Macs work with integrated graphics.
-It can dynamically adjust the amount of RAM used as VRAM to respond to changing application requirements, including the ability to release VRAM back to RAM when it isn’t needed for graphics.
-You can read about it in the excellent article OS X 10.9 Mavericks: The Ars Technica Review by John Siracusa.
+[Note (October 22, 2013): OS X 10.9 Mavericks improves how Macs work with integrated graphics.
+It can dynamically adjust the amount of RAM allocated to VRAM to respond to changing application requirements, including the ability to release VRAM back to RAM when it isn’t needed for graphics.
+Also, you no longer necessarily need discrete graphics hardware to use OpenCL graphics acceleration, because Mavericks can run OpenCL on Intel HD Graphics 4000 or better.
+(Some applications may have more stringent requirements; for example, Adobe Premiere Pro CC 2014 requires Intel Iris graphics or better for OpenCL acceleration on integrated graphics.)
+For more details about all of these improvements, read the excellent article OS X 10.9 Mavericks: The Ars Technica Review by John Siracusa.